2024 entry (view 2023 entry)

 See entry requirements for full details and eligibility.

-This course combines in-depth subject specialism in management with interdisciplinary breadth, creative teamwork and entrepreneurial skills.
-In conjunction with your management studies, you will apply your subject knowledge by translating ideas into innovative solutions, which may include plans for digital and creative enterprises, both social and commercial.
+This course combines in-depth subject specialism in business and management with interdisciplinary breadth, creative teamwork and entrepreneurial skills.
+In conjunction with your business management studies, you will apply your subject knowledge by translating ideas into innovative solutions, which may include plans for digital and creative enterprises, both social and commercial.

-You will come together with students from other innovation disciplines, such as computer science and anthropology, each contributing a unique perspective on a challenge as you identify needs and develop ideas.
-Ultimately, you'll create innovative solutions together.
+You will come together with students from other innovation disciplines, such as computer science, psychology and geography.
+Each subject contributes a different perspective on a challenge as you identify needs and develop ideas.
+By drawing on your unique ideas and views on the world, you will learn from your subject and other students to develop innovative solutions together.

 By the time you graduate, you will have a portfolio of work ranging from live client projects to planning your own entrepreneurial venture.
 You will have learned how to evaluate the potential of your product or service and how to finance it, and you will have a network of peers and advisers who have worked with you along the way.